 Fitbit also put an NFC chip in the Ionic, which means you can store a card on the watch to make purchases.
 The payment process is just as seamless on the Ionic as it is on the Apple Watch.
 You press and hold the Ionic's left-side button near the payment terminal, and it immediately processes the transaction.

 I tested the Ionic's mobile-payment feature at Whole Foods, and it was muchfaster than my usual chip-card experience, which seems to get longer and more arduous all the time.
 The Ionic requires a PIN to secure your card, and you have to enter this number every time you remove the watch and put it back on (or every 24 hours, whichever comes first).
-I wish Fitbit would add support for more than one card in its digital wallet at a time, but perhaps that will come later.
+In December, Fitbit added the ability to store multiple cards in the Ionic's wallet and choose between them at the time of payment.

 How Well It Works